therealozp/class-notes/secure coding/code injection attacks.md

 ```

 5. gets access to the `sysobjects` table
-set the PIN to this conversion statement.
+set the PIN to this CONVERT statement.
 ```sql
 SELECT * FROM acctInfo WHERE login = '' and pw = '' and pin=CONVERT(int, (SELECT TOP 1 name FROM sysobjects))
 ```